This page was last updated on: 17th September 2025

 /dashboard

-(must be authenticated) - Find “Test Email” form in dashboard
+(must be authenticated) - Find the “Test Email” form in dashboard

-- Important: Use your Resend account email address as recipient
+- Important: For local development, use your Resend account email address as recipient!

 - Send test email and check spam folder (sandbox emails often go there)